-Masters MIV_RV32IMC AXI, AHBLite and APB3 Masters NA.
-All available production versions will work 2.1.100 MIV_RV32 AXI, AHBLite and APB3 Masters NA.
-All available production versions will work 3.0.100 MIV_RV32IMA_L1_A XI AXI Master NA.
-All available production versions will work 2.1.100 MIV_RV32IMA_L1_A HB AHBLite Master NA.
-All available production versions will work 2.3.100 MIV_RV32IMAF_L1 AHB AHBLite Master NA.
-All available production versions will work 2.1.100 CORERISCV_AXI4 AXI4 Master NA.
-All available production versions will work 2.0.102 COREAXI4DMACON TROLLER AXI4 Master NA.
-All available production versions will work 2.0.100 COREABC APB3 Master NA.
-All available production versions will work 3.8.102
+Classification Core Core Type Minimum core version supported in Libero SoC v2021.1 for Memory Map generation Latest core version available in Libero SoC v2021.1 Masters MIV_RV32IMC AXI, AHBLite and APB3 Masters NA.
+All available production versions will work.
+2.1.100 MIV_RV32 AXI, AHBLite and APB3 Masters NA.
+All available production versions will work.
+3.0.100 MIV_RV32IMA_L1_A XI AXI Master NA.
+All available production versions will work.
+2.1.100 MIV_RV32IMA_L1_A HB AHBLite Master NA.
+All available production versions will work.
+2.3.100 MIV_RV32IMAF_L1 AHB AHBLite Master NA.
+All available production versions will work.
+2.1.100 CORERISCV_AXI4 AXI4 Master NA.
+All available production versions will work.
+2.0.102 COREAXI4DMACON TROLLER AXI4 Master NA.
+All available production versions will work.
+2.0.100 COREABC APB3 Master NA.
+All available production versions will work.
+3.8.102

 Family specific Master cores PolarFireSoC Standalone MSS (PolarFireSoC only) AXI4 Master NA.
-All available production versions will work v2.0 System Builder and SmartFusion2 MSS (SmartFusion2 and IGLOO2) AHBLite and APB3 Masters NA.
-All available production versions will work 1.1.500 CORECORTEXM1(P olarFire, PolarFireSoC and RTG4) AHBLite Master NA.
-All available production versions will work 3.0.100 and 2.0.100 PF_PCIE (PolarFire only) AXI Master NA.
-All available production versions will work 2.0.104 SERDES_IF, SERDES_IF2, SERDES_IF3 (SmartFusion2 and IGLOO2) AXI and AHBLite Masters NA.
-All available production versions will work 1.2.210, 1.2.212, 1.2.212 respectively PCIE_SERDES_IF (RTG4 only) AXI and AHBLite Masters NA.
-All available production versions will work 2.0.100 COREHPDMACTRL (SmartFusion2 and IGLOO2) AHBLite Master NA.
-All available production versions will work 2.1.103 CORESYSSERVICE S (SmartFusion2 and IGLOO2) AHBLite Master NA.
-All available production versions will work 3.2.102 CoreConfigMaster (SmartFusion2 and IGLOO2) AHBLite Master NA.
-All available production versions will work 2.1.102 Bus cores COREAXI4INTERCO NNECT AXI bus 2.5.100 2.8.103 CoreAHBLite AHBLite bus NA.
+All available production versions will work. v2.0 System Builder and SmartFusion2 MSS (SmartFusion2 and IGLOO2) AHBLite and APB3 Masters NA.
+All available production versions will work.
+1.1.500 CORECORTEXM1(P olarFire, PolarFireSoC and RTG4) AHBLite Master NA.
+All available production versions will work.
+3.0.100 and 2.0.100 PF_PCIE (PolarFire only) AXI Master NA.
+All available production versions will work.
+2.0.104 SERDES_IF, SERDES_IF2, SERDES_IF3 (SmartFusion2 and IGLOO2) AXI and AHBLite Masters NA.
+All available production versions will work.
+1.2.210, 1.2.212, 1.2.212 respectively PCIE_SERDES_IF (RTG4 only) AXI and AHBLite Masters NA.
+All available production versions will work.
+2.0.100 COREHPDMACTRL (SmartFusion2 and IGLOO2) AHBLite Master NA.
+All available production versions will work.
+2.1.103 CORESYSSERVICE S (SmartFusion2 and IGLOO2) AHBLite Master NA.
+All available production versions will work.
+3.2.102 CoreConfigMaster (SmartFusion2 and IGLOO2) AHBLite Master NA.
+All available production versions will work.
+2.1.102 Bus cores COREAXI4INTERCO NNECT AXI bus 2.5.100 2.8.103 CoreAHBLite AHBLite bus NA.
 All available production versions will work 5.4.102 CoreAPB3 APB3 bus NA.
 All available production versions will work 4.1.100 CoreAXI AXI bus NA.
 All available production versions will work 3.2.101

 Family specific bus type cores PF_DRI (PolarFire and PolarFireSoC) APB bus This core is not supported for Memory Map generation.
-Correct addresses and/or hierarchy will not be shown for this core in the Memory Map in Libero SoC v12.6.
-Will be supported in a future release 1.1.100 (to be released with 12.6) CoreConfigP (SmartFusion2 and IGLOO2) APB bus NA.
-All available production versions will work 7.1.100 Bridge cores COREAXITOAHBL AXI to AHBLite bridge Must use v3.5.100 for proper Memory Map generation in Libero SoC v12.6 3.5.100 COREAHBL2AHBL_BRIDGE AHBLite to AHBLite bridge This core is not supported for Memory Map generation.
-Correct addresses and/or hierarchy will not be shown for this core in the Memory Map in Libero SoC v12.6.
+Correct addresses and/or hierarchy will not be shown for this core in the Memory Map of Libero SoC v2021.1.
+Will be supported in a future release 1.1.100 CoreConfigP (SmartFusion2 and IGLOO2) APB bus NA.
+All available production versions will work 7.1.100 Bridge cores COREAXITOAHBL AXI to AHBLite bridge Must use v3.5.100 for proper Memory Map generation in Libero SoC v2021.1 3.5.100 COREAHBL2AHBL_BRIDGE AHBLite to AHBLite bridge This core is not supported for Memory Map generation.
+Correct addresses and/or hierarchy will not be shown for this core in the Memory Map of Libero SoC v2021.1.
 Will be supported in a future release 2.1.108 COREAHBLTOAXI AHBLite to AXI bridge NA.
-All available production versions will work 2.1.101 COREAHBTOAPB3 AHBLite to APB bridge NA.
+All available production versions will work 2.1.101 СОПЕАНВТОАРВЗ AHBLite to APB bridge NA.
 All available production versions will work 3.1.100 COREAXITOAXICO NNECT AXI to AXI bridge This core is not supported for Memory Map generation.
-Correct addresses and/or hierarchy will not be shown for this core in the Memory Map in Libero SoC v12.6.
+Correct addresses and/or hierarchy will not be shown for this core in the Memory Map of Libero SoC v2021.1.
 Will be supported in a future release 2.0.101